scalameta/munit/docs/getting-started.md

 ## Usage guide

-See [declaring tests](tests.html) to learn how to declare MUnit tests.
+See the guide on [writing tests](tests.html) to learn more about using MUnit.

 ## Why JUnit?